0xSickb0y/SearchParty/README.md

     python SearchParty.py -F /path/to/myfile.txt

 This command will scan the specific file `myfile.txt` and analyze its content.
-The tool will extract any data matching the predefined search patterns found within the file.
+Any data matching the predefined search patterns will mapped accordingly.

 The `-F` option can be used multiple times (i.e. scan multiple files at once)